Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Time-evolution after a quench

 \subsection{Cherenkov radiation}

 The following general physical picture emerges in the process of relaxation.
 The impurity perturbs the boson density profile at its position and triggers the emission of density dispersive shock waves \cite{PhysRevA.69.063605,PhysRevA.74.023623,atoms10010003} shown in Fig.~\ref{fig1}.
 The fronts of the density waves move away from the impurity with a velocity $v\sqrt{1+m/M}$ in the laboratory frame, carrying away some momentum as well as background particles and leaving the hole, see Fig.~\ref{fig1}.
-The hole evolves in time into the sta-tionary state (\ref{eq:MFsolution}).
+The hole evolves in time into the stationary state (\ref{eq:MFsolution}).
 However, as some momentum is imparted into the density waves, the analytic prediction (\ref{eq:momentum}) for the impurity final velocity fails in a general case, as will be explained in the next section.
 In Fig.~\ref{fig1}, we show the boson density relative to the impurity position, $|\Psi_0(x,t)|^2$, and in the following we refer to it as the boson density.
+We also show the time-evolution of the phase of the bosons.
 For the parameters shown in Fig.~\ref{fig1}, the waves are faster than the impurity, see Fig.~\ref{fig2}, and therefore there is a density disturbance on each sides of the impurity.
 The density profile is asymmetric.
 Bigger the initial impurity velocity is, bigger the disturbance amplitude on the right hand side of the impurity is.
 In the process of Cherenkov radiation, the impurity slows down, but does not come to a full stop as shown in Fig.~\ref{fig2}.
 This is a hallmark of superfluidity.
-The background bosons exert no friction force on an impurity with velocity $V\leq v_c$ in equilibrium conditions at zero temperature \cite{landau+49,castro_neto1996dynamics}.
+The background bosons exert no friction force on a slow impurity with velocity $V\leq v_c$ in equilibrium conditions at zero temperature \cite{landau+49,castro_neto1996dynamics}.
 Thus the final velocity is smaller or equal to the critical one.
 Note that at nonzero temperatures, a slow impurity experiences a finite friction \cite{MyPRLdissipative}.